-Rinus G. Verdonschot is trained as a psycholinguist specialized in applied linguistics and cognitive neuroscience.
-His main work is in in the fields of psycho- and neurolinguistics focusing on language production, reading and bilingualism.
-He has considerable practical experience working at diverse ex-perimental labs (including EEG/fMRI) in different countries.
+Rinus G. Verdonschot trained as a psycholinguist, specialising in applied linguistics and cognitive neuroscience.
+His main work is in the fields of psycho- and neurolinguistics, focusing on language production, reading and bilingualism.
+He has considerable practical experience working in diverse experimental labs (including EEG and fMRI) in different countries.
 He enjoys testing theory-driven hypotheses, writing scientific articles about them and presenting the results at international conferences.
-He also enjoys teaching students at undergraduate and graduate levels and to collaborate with and learn from other researchers.
+He also enjoys teaching students at both undergraduate and graduate level and collaborating with and learning from other researchers.

-Henk van Steenbergen was trained as an experimental psychologist at Leiden University in the Netherlands where he currently is assistant professor.
-He likes to combine behavioural, physiological and neuroscientific methods to study human behaviour, in particular the role of emotion and motivation in driving goal-directed action.
-He was originally educated as an electronic engineer, and so likes to apply cool hardware and software in psychological research.
-Having been a programmer since his teens, he is convinced that good programming skills enable more efficient and more enjoyable research, a message he tries to convey when teaching E-Prime® programming to graduate students.
-Henk has also published a tool to run online studies using Qualtrics, see www.qrtengine.com
+Henk van Steenbergen trained as an experimental psychologist at Leiden University in the Netherlands where he is currently assistant professor.
+He likes to combine behavioural, physiological and neuroscientific methods to study human behaviour, in particular emotion-cognition interactions.
+With a background in electronic engineering, he likes to implement cool hardware and software in his psychological research.
+Having been a programmer since his teens, he is convinced that good programming skills make for more efficient and more enjoyable research, a message he tries to convey to graduate students as he teaches them how to program in E-Prime.